RNAi Silencing of Aflatoxin Synthesis

 The overall goal of this project is to use RNA interference (RNAi) to reduce aflatoxin contamination of peanut seeds.

-For the genetic diversity studies, samples are being analyzed from Ethiopia, Kenya, Malawi, Uganda, Zambia and the USA and fingerprinted using sequences within the aflatoxin synthesis gene cluster at the African scientists in the project, many of whom have visited the NPRL for hands-on training.
-National Peanut Research Laboratory (NPRL) in Dawson, Georgia.
+For the genetic diversity studies, samples were analyzed from Ethiopia, Kenya, Malawi, Uganda, Zambia and the US and fingerprinted using sequences within the aflatoxin synthesis gene cluster.

 Dr. Renee S. Arias, Research Pathologist